-The relationship between the manager and the rep has even a larger magnitude in the discussion about Millennials (born 1981-1996) and Generation Z (born 1997-2012) sales reps.
-Generation Z are strongly influenced by consulting with their managers, while Millennials are very sensitive to the leadership, the relationship with their manager and work-life balance.
-Millennials are more likely to resign even when they are satisfied with their job.
-Both generations are looking for a fun environment.
-All of these considerations come even before salary (Deeter-Schmelz, 2021).
+The importance of the relationship between sales managers and sales reps is even greater for millennials and Generation Z-ers.
+Generation Z-ers are strongly positive influenced through positive consultation with their managers, while millennials are very sensitive to issues of leadership, their relationships with their managers and work-life balance issues.
+Millennials are more likely to resign even when they are satisfied with their job and both generations crave fun environments to work in, these considerations coming before even salary (Deeter-Schmelz, 2021).

-According to new research from Palette "41% of companies face sales team retention problems due to poor sales compensation practices"(PR Newswire, 2023).
-This piece of information emphasizes the magnitude of this phenomena and requires corrective actions to bring this percentage down as much as possible.
+According to new research from Palette, “41% of companies face sales team retention problems due to poor sales compensation practices” (PR Newswire, 2023).
+This emphasizes the magnitude of this phenomenon’s significance and requires corrective action.

-As one of the goals is presenting a concept that will also have a positive influence on retaining the best salespeople of the organization.
-This work will implement some of these findings in my plans.
-It will suggest adding to the compensation plan some components that may improve the retention of the sales reps.

-Supporting plans and implementing new plans
+Supporting plans and implementing new ones

-Having a good plan design is definitely not enough.
-In order to be successful there are several actions and requirements needed.
-The first consideration should be the ability to support the plan.
-Automated sales compensation management is critical.
-Not only that it simplifies for the company and the rep to forecast the commission, but it also creates the transparency and the open communication needed to have better requirements of the salesforce (Conlin, 2008).

-Organizational support of the compensation plan is critical for the success of a plan.
-A plan can fail due to lack of organizational support.
-Such support involves not only the IT department to provide automated sales compensation management.
-A good support should include long-term career development strategy, supply chain support, business strategy etc. In other words, the entire organization needs to be aligned with a compensation plan in order to make it successful (Gundy, 2002).
+Simply having a well-designed plan is not enough.
+Success requires other actions and requirements.
+The first consideration should be robust organizational support for the the plan.
+Automated sales compensation management is critical, not only for simplifying matters for the company and the rep in forecasting commission, but also for creating the transparency and open communication needed (Conlin, 2008).
+Such support involves not only the IT department providing automated sales compensation management, but also long-term career development strategy, supply chain support, business strategy, and so on.
+In other words, the entire organization needs to be aligned with a compensation plan in order to make it successful (Gundy, 2002).

-It is not easy to change a compensation plan.
-Managers often fear from bad consequences that a plan change could result (Ryals and Rogers, 2005).
-However, there is a need to change the plan from time to time, especially when we look at the career lifecycle (Madhani, 2014).
-Maybe the first rule to have a successful plan change, requires the assurance that there will be no drastic reduction in compensation (Buehler, 2021).
+It is not easy to change compensation plans and managers often fear bad consequences from doing so (Ryals and Rogers, 2005).
+However, plans need to change periodically, especially in relation to at the career cycle (Madhani, 2014).
+The first way to ensure a successful plan change is providing assurances that there will be no drastic reduction in compensation (Buehler, 2021).

-A study done on a firm that had an average 7% reduction in pay, resulted in a short term good financial result, but a long-term damage to the firm.
-Their best reps left the firm and pursuit their career elsewhere.
-The compensation plan change was a failure (Sandvik et al., 2021).
+Sandvik et al. (2021)’s study of one firm that implemented an average 7% reduction in pay showed that it led to good short-term financial results, but long-term damage: The firm’s best reps left to pursue careers elsewhere.
+Changing the compensation plan ultimately failed.